 UTZ’s mission is to make sustainable farming the norm.
 Are we on the way to reaching that goal?
 Is certification enough or do we need to do more to make it a reality?
 Our Chief Executive Officer, Han de Groot, tells us more.

-UTZ Market Development Managers Paul Zuiderbeek and Maya Sermeño recently travelled to Ghana and Côte d’Ivoire to experience the UTZ cocoa program first hand.
-Despite working at UTZ for years, the trip opened their eyes.
+Paul Zuiderbeek and Maya Sermeño from our Markets Transformation team travelled to Ghana and Côte d’Ivoire to experience the UTZ cocoa program first hand.
+Despite working for the UTZ program for years, the trip opened their eyes.
 Here they share their top 5 observations.

 A 2016 report on Brazil’s coffee industry has uncovered hundreds of cases of workers suffering shocking slavery-like conditions.
 UTZ certification can help put a stop to such unacceptable human rights abuses.